 But there can be no false appearances in the case of conscious mental particulars, and, hence, no introspective knowledge based on false appearances.
-There are no conditions under which an orange after-image does not look orange; and there are no conditions under which a painful sensation does not feel painful.
-Thus, Immediate knowledge by acquaintance that an after-image is orange can only be based on its looking orange, and Immediate knowledge by acquaintance that a sensation is painful can only be based on its feeling painful.
-Though one may be able to see that an apple is green on the basis of its looking brown, one cannot see that an after-image is green on the basis of its looking brown, or feel that a sensation is a pain on the basis of its feeling pleasurable.
+There are no conditions under which an orange afterimage does not look orange; and there are no conditions under which a painful sensation does not feel painful.18 Thus, Immediate knowledge by acquaintance that an after-image is orange can only be based on its looking orange, and Immediate knowledge by acquaintance that a sensation is painful can only be based on its feeling painful.
+Though one may be able to see that an apple is green on the basis of its looking brown, or feel that a sensation is a pain on the basis of its feeling pleasurable.
 In general: necessarily, if a conscious mental particular is F then it appears F; hence, knowledge by introspective acquaintance that a conscious mental particular is F can only be based on its appearing F.